List of Curb Your Enthusiasm recurring roles: Mocha Joe

-Mocha Joe (Saverio Guerra, Season 7, 10) runs a coffee stand on the NBC lot as well as delivering coffee to certain offices at the studio.
+Mocha Joe (Saverio Guerra, seasons 7, 10, 12) runs a coffee stand on the NBC lot as well as delivering coffee to certain offices at the studio.
 He develops a grudge against Larry when he refuses to tip him for a small favor.
 Larry attempts to make amends by helping him picking up beans, but arrives after the store closes, causing further tension between him and Mocha Joe.
 Later, Larry accidentally releases Jason Alexander's dogs who attacks Joe, forcing Larry to pay him off to drop charges against Jason.

 In season 10, Mocha Joe had opened up his own coffee shop, which Larry visits with Leon.
 However, Larry's complaints about wobbly tables, moist scones and lukewarm coffee lead to another argument with Mocha Joe, who bans Larry from the store.
-In return, Larry rents the storefront next to Mocha Joe's and opens his own coffee shop, Latte Larry's, to get back at Joe.
+In return, Larry rents the storefront next to Mocha Joe's and opens his own coffee shop, Latte Larry's as a "spite store" to get back at Joe.
 Upon Larry's shop's opening, Mocha Joe begins to lose business.
 In an attempt to sabotage Larry, Mocha Joe steals screeners from Larry's home and distributes them as pirated DVDs, leading to the FBI detaining and fining Larry.
 Mocha Joe later falls for Alice, Larry's former assistant who sued him for sexual assault.
 After both Latte Larry's and Mocha Joe's burns down, Mocha Joe uses the insurance payout and Alice's settlement money to buy the house next to Larry's to get back at him.

+Irma Kostroski

+Irma Kostroski (Tracey Ullman, season 11-12) is an irritable City Councilwoman.
+Larry reluctantly dates her so that she can repeal an ordinance about a five foot fence law, but finds her completely insufferable.